|Ce qui du fifre vient s’en va par le tambour!|

 Before the County of Nice, from September 29th 1792, see its roads and its footpathes traveled by the Armée d’Italie of the french invader, independant battalions and a “national guard” where existing in Nice.
 They where well trained and armed, and where already marching at the beat of fife and drum.

 How did these instruments manage to meet in the traditional music of the County?
 For the group fife-drum(s), the military origin from the fifes and drums batteries seems likely, although the conditions of the adoption in the traditional music of the County are still badly known today.
 It can be supposed that former soldiers brought back in the country a musical art acquired when serving in the army, having ended their military commitments.
 The military calls would then have been gradually transformed into popular melodies.
-This hypothesis finds a beginning of confirmation in the fact that one of the tunes played at the church during the Host elevation is exactly called The Diane, from the name of the military reveille call.
+This hypothesis finds a beginning of confirmation in the fact that one of the tunes played at the church during the Host elevation is exactly called The Diane, from the name of the military sounding of reveille.

 The use of the fife in the traditional music of the County is given evidence from the 17th century.
 Later (during 18th century?), following the development of the strolling fiddlers activity, the violin came to add its timbre to the one of the fife.